 Louganis made his Olympic debut at just 16 years of age at the 1976 Summer Olympics in Montreal, where he received a silver medal.

-He was ready to win gold, and was highly favored to do it, at the 1980 Olympics in Moscow, but did not attend the Games due to the US’ boycott in protest of the Soviet invasion of Afghanistan.
+He was ready to win gold, and was highly favored to do so at the 1980 Olympics in Moscow but did not attend the Games due to the US’ boycott in protest of the Soviet invasion of Afghanistan.

-Louganis continued his athletic pursuits through college, where he kept diving while receiving his undergraduate degree.
+Louganis continued his athletic pursuits through college during which he continued diving while receiving his undergraduate degree.
 He first attended the University of Miami, but later transferred to the University of California, Irvine, where he studied theater and dance.

-While a student, Louganis competed at the 1982 World Championships and became the first diver in an international competition to get a score of a perfect 10 from all of the judges.
+While a student, Louganis competed at the 1982 World Championships and became the first diver in an international competition to receive a perfect 10 from all judges.

 The accident at Seoul in 1988

 Despite his many achievements, Louganis may be most well-known for one of his rare accidents.

 At the 1988 Seoul Olympics, the diver hit his head on the springboard during preliminary rounds.
 Louganis suffered a concussion from the blow but continued to compete in the preliminaries after having his head wound stitched up on the sidelines.

 He went on to earn the highest score of the round with his next dive.
 In the finals, he won gold in both events in which he competed.